miklasiu/amiga500_svideo/README.md

 BTW - I just bought my 1st Amiga in 2022.
 So I am ~30years behind.
 Catching up.
 Just noticed all mods cost more than A500.
 It seems cheaper and surely funnier to do them myself.
-Fortunately it is broken so more projects coming as original parts are expensive too :D
+Fortunately my A500 is broken so more projects coming as original parts are expensive too :D